-Bluefield College provides textbooks for all degree seeking students through a course material rental program with eCampus.
+Bluefield College provides textbooks for degree seeking students through a course material rental program with eCampus.
 Each student is charged per semester.
 Students who receive Title IV funds are eligible for a reduction of the fee.
-The opt out deadline is June 15, 2019 for the 2020-2021 academic year.
-Students who have unreturned textbooks will be allowed to participate in graduation ceremonies but will not receive their diploma or an official transcript until the textbooks have been returned or the balance on their account has been cleared.
+The opt out deadline is July 6, 2020 for the 2020-2021 academic year.

+Students who have unreturned textbooks will be allowed to participate in graduation ceremonies.
+Diplomas and official transcripts will not be provided unless textbooks are returned by the due date at the end of the semester or any charges associated with unreturned or late returned textbooks have been paid.